kstenerud/concise-encoding/cbe-specification.md

 #### Character Restrictions

-The following characters are disallowed:
+The following characters are disallowed in comments:

  * Control characters (Unicode 0000-001f, 007f-009f) EXCEPT for TAB (u+0009), which is allowed
  * Line breaking characters (such as u+2028, u+2029)
  * Byte order mark

-The following characters are allowed if they don't also appear in the disallowed list:
+The following characters are allowed in comments only if they don't also appear in the above disallowed list:

  * UTF-8 printable characters
  * UTF-8 whitespace characters